 “Do you believe a single BDC earning $1,500 per week would be enough, or do you prefer to more than $1,500.00 per week is even more pointed.

 In order to prepare clients for the close, go back through the benefits you have outlined and secure their agreement by asking questions that lead to the final close of your choice.

 “You can see how this program can save you a substantial amount on your next purchase, can’t you?”

 “You mentioned you were tired of ‘robbing Peter to pay Paul.’
 This sure could solve that problem, couldn’t it?”

 This kind of format is called “tie down” questioning.
 By using frequent contractions, you can get the client to agree with you on many points leading to an assumed close.
-(It doesn’t hurt to nod your heard affirmatively while asking these type of questions and waiting for
+(It doesn’t hurt to nod your head affirmatively while asking these types of questions and waiting for the answer).

 THE FIVE-STEP METHOD FOR HANDLING OBJECTIONS: Believe it or not, most people do not automatically say “Yes” the first time you ask them to buy.
 It is almost a certainty that even when people love your product, price, and personality, they are going to ask a question or toss out an objection such as, “We need to think it over” or “We can’t afford it right now,” rather than immediately buying your product.
 It is a natural response, and one you should expect most of the time.
 People are simply hesitant to make a decision.
 You need to help them overcome this reluctance.

 People are psychologically opposed to being sold anything.
 As intelligent people, they like to think they are making the decision by themselves, when they want it, and without your help.
 The old adage, “People hate to be sold, but love to buy,” is very true.
 A subconscious play is being performed, where their script reads, “You can’t sell me,” and your script reads, “Yes I can!”
 This creates a subconscious match-up which you cannot win . . . unless you allow them to think they have won.